Templating

 Templated Instances and Inputs

-When a templated Instance is referenced as a Flow source, it is expands using the template configuration.
-As an example, if a Flow source has a single templated Instance that expands into 10 Instances, on each Flow execution all 10 Instances are sent to the targets.
-This is equivalent to manually creating all 10 Instances and assigning them to sources of the Flow.
+When a templated Instance is referenced as a source, it expands using the template configuration.
+As an example, if a Flow Trigger source has a single templated Instance that expands into 10 Instances, on each Flow Trigger execution all 10 Instances are sent through a pipeline.
+This is equivalent to manually creating all 10 Instances and assigning them to sources of the Flow Trigger.

 Templated Instances can also be referenced as Condition sources.
 When referenced, the templated Instance expands and each source instance provides a unique condition instance by name.
 This is equivalent to manually creating all 10 Instances and assigning them to sources of the Condition.

-Templated flows is equivalent to creating many flows with similar configuration.
-The flow sources, targets, or trigger expression support template parameters.
+Templated Flow Triggers are equivalent to creating many Flow Triggers with similar configuration.
+The Flow Trigger sources and trigger expression support template parameters.

 Input and Instance Parameters